- Internships are offered in the Tokyo area with Japanese multinational organizations, embassies, NGOs, start-ups, and small companies.

 - Interns work for a minimum of 140 hours per semester (about 15 hours/week during fall/spring and 20 hours/week during the summer); most students do more.
 They earn three credits in one of the following departments: Asian studies, economics, international affairs, liberal arts, media studies and production, political science, or psychological studies.

-- A faculty supervisor at TUJ oversees the internship, sets evaluation requirements, and meets with students throughout the semester.
+- A faculty supervisor at Temple Japan oversees the internship, sets evaluation requirements, and meets with students throughout the semester.

 If you obtain an internship, you will continue regular coursework while participating in the internship and receive university course credit.
-The amount of time spent at the internship varies depending on the requirements of the organization, your availability and the restrictions of the course.
+The amount of time spent at the internship varies depending on the requirements of the organization and the course, and your availability.

 All students are provided detailed information about available internships after being accepted to the study abroad program.
 Interested students then apply for an internship within their application portal prior to departure for Tokyo.

 *Students should not attempt to contact sponsors directly.
-Attempting to circumvent the application process will result in immediate disqualification from all credit and non-credit internships facilitated by the TUJ Career Development Office.*
+Attempting to circumvent the application process will result in immediate disqualification from all credit and non-credit internships facilitated by the Temple Japan Career Development Office.*

-More than 70 organizations and institutions are currently participating in the TUJ internship program.
+More than 70 organizations and institutions are currently participating in the Temple Japan internship program.
 They have included: